 Watch the Flyers

 If you’re not in the habit of picking up your weekly flyers, August is a great time to start.
-Mark the deals in a note pad and when you’re driving by that store on your weekly travels, pop in and pick up ONLY what you need.
+Mark the deals in a note pad or on the FLIPP app and when you’re driving by that store on your weekly travels, pop in and pick up ONLY what you need.
 Stop and pick up anything else and you’ve fallen into their trap.

 Resist the urge to buy character backpacks, lunch boxes and pencil cases.
 For example, Jansport backpacks are guaranteed for life and are competitively priced with other backpacks.
 Why buy the same thing over and over again?

 Pop Some Tags